srnafi/EX-Expander/README.md

 ## Features

 - **Real-time keyboard hook** — intercepts typed tokens before they reach any application
+- **Instant popup navigation** — arrow-key through suggestions and insert expansions without leaving your flow
+- **Inserts anywhere** — works in any focused window: browsers, editors, chat apps, terminals
 - **Configurable trigger character** — use `:`, `;`, or any symbol you prefer
-- **Space or symbol triggering** — expansions fire on spacebar, punctuation, or custom symbols
+- **Space or symbol triggering** — expansions fire on spacebar, punctuation, or a custom symbol
-- **Popup suggestion menu** — shows matching expansions as you type, à la emoji pickers
-- **Scope/app filtering** — restrict expansions to specific applications or use them globally
+- **Scope/app filtering** — restrict expansions to specific applications or run them globally
 - **Persistent storage** — all expansions and settings stored in a local SQLite database
 - **Auto-start on login** — optional Windows registry integration for startup
-- **Settings UI** — configure everything through an embedded HTML/JS settings panel
+- **Expansion manager UI** — add, edit, and organize your expansions through a built-in WebView2-powered interface
-- **Clipboard-safe replacements** — saves and restores clipboard state around paste operations
+- **Clipboard-safe replacements** — saves and restores clipboard state around every paste operation

 ---